750,000+ Hours in Digital Marketing & Revenue Generation | EST. 2005

 Step 5: Phone Call Tracking

 Phone call tracking is an important (yet optional) component of your campaign.
-We mentioned optional but it is highly recommended to have it.
+We mentioned optional but it is highly recommended to have it nd everyone must know the essential role of phone call tracking.

 As you can imagine, leads mainly arrive in one of two ways- either by email or phone call.